-It's possible to receive transfer credits for up to half of the courses needed for your Waterloo degree.
+It's possible to receive transfer credits for up to half of the courses needed for a Waterloo degree.
 However, the transfer credits you receive may vary depending on the program to which you have been admitted.

+In most cases, transfer credit assessments are completed once you've been admitted to Waterloo.
 Our admission requirements list the maximum amount of transfer credits for your program(s) of interest.

 Which courses are eligible for transfer?

-Transferred courses will count toward the credits needed for your Waterloo degree; however, grades obtained in these courses will not be included in your Waterloo averages.
+Transferred courses will count toward the credits needed for your Waterloo degree; however, the grades you obtained in these courses will not be included in your Waterloo averages.
 You must meet all requirements of your Waterloo academic plan (major) in order to graduate, regardless of the number of transfer credits that you receive.

-College courses
+College and CEGEP courses

 You’re eligible for transfer credit for relevant courses in which you have earned a grade of 70% or better, except if you are admitted to the Faculty of Science which requires a minimum grade of 75%.